MiroslavSimeonovIvanov/Telerik-Academy/README.md

-TelerikAcademy
+Telerik Academy
 ==============

-My vision, solutions and code to the problems
+My vision, solutions and code to the problems.